Should You Wear Glasses In Photos?

 Tips for Wearing Glasses in Photos

 People come in all shapes and sizes, including face shapes!
 Some frame styles work better for specific face shapes than others.
-This diagram by Real Men Real Style has a great breakdown:
+This diagram by Real Men Real Style provides great tips on finding the perfect glasses for your face:

 I typically recommend aiming for subtlety with makeup and accessories when wearing glasses.
 Too much can be distracting and pull focus away from your face!
 For the ladies, a bold lipstick color can really make your glasses pop, though!